dianajine/holbertonschool-zero_day/0x01-emacs/README.md

 This is a project that shows the shortcuts for some functions in Emacs.
+It also required the installation of Emacs on my virtual machine.